 I see Artists Thrive as an organization of the issues that matter most to artists and those who work with artists, and an invitation to join together in ever-expanding circles in a quest for clarity, effectiveness, and success in relation to those issues.

 Out of past lives in theatre and research, Jessyca combines her love of the craft with her love of learning.
-Her work is dedicated to building tools that focus on strengthening artistic careers, awareness for the issues facing arts workers, and space for creatives to share knowledge.
+Her work is dedicated to building tools that focus on strengthening artistic careers, awareness for the issues facing arts workers, and space for creatives to share knowledge as Executive Director of C4 Atlanta.

 I see Artists Thrive as a starting point for a larger dialogue about arts workers as a valuable asset in every community and what is needed in order to retain them.

-From her professional vantage point in philanthropy, Michelle strives for intersectoral collaboration and empowered participation by combining leadership in the Foundation’s interest areas in the arts, sustainable development, and education (learning and attention issues) with systems thinking and inclusionary social change theory and practice.
+From her professional vantage point in philanthropy as President of the Emily Hall Tremaine Foundation, Michelle strives for intersectoral collaboration and empowered participation by combining leadership in the Foundation’s interest areas in the arts, sustainable development, and education (learning and attention issues) with systems thinking and inclusionary social change theory and practice.

 I see Artists Thrive as an open source, self-organizing expression of how the big “we” sees artists that will shape practice, policy and lived experience ongoingly – it is a catalyst to “change the narrative”.

 Having worked in multiple art disciplines early in her career, Heather’s expertise in philanthropy focuses on creative field building, problem solving, and project development and management.
-Heather serves as Artists Thrive’s administrator and chief connector.
+Heather serves as Artists Thrive’s administrator and chief connector as part of her role as Art Program Director of the Emily Hall Tremaine Foundation.

 I see Artists Thrive as the start of a conversation that acknowledges the importance of artists in our work and drives us towards continual improvement.